StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

     Starting from version 5.3, TheHive supports Elasticsearch 8.0 and 7.x.
 Earlier versions only support Elasticsearch 7.x.
 If you want to use Elasticsearch to store your audit logs, ensure that you are using Elasticsearch 7.17 or later.

 !!! note "OpenSearch support"
-    Starting from version 5.3, TheHive supports [OpenSearch](https://opensearch.org/) for advanced use cases.
+    Starting from version 5.3, TheHive supports [OpenSearch](https://opensearch.org/) for advanced use cases, except for audit log storage.

 !!! warning "Elasticsearch authentication permissions"
     The account used for authenticating with Elasticsearch must have [the `manage` cluster privilege](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-privileges.html#privileges-list-cluster).
 This is a mandatory configuration for TheHive to function correctly.
 If you are using an existing Elasticsearch instance, ensure it complies with your internal security policies, as certain configurations might be incompatible.
 Additionally, the account must have [the `all` indices privilege](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-privileges.html#privileges-list-indices), specifically for the `thehive*` indices.